-Covid Virtual Tools is a crowdsourced program, free for hospitals, and simple to implement, where patients and staff communicate securely via donated tablets and smartphones
+Covid Virtual Tools is a secure, simple system that allows patients and staff communicate securely via tablets and smartphones

 COVID VIRTUAL TOOLS: